PTwr/WotTools/README.md

   Oh yes.
 It is horrible.
 Half of it is found in depths of internet, translated from C# translated to Visual Basic translated to C#, and then refactored to make it useable for my needs.
 Rest is quick and dirty trash code to glue basic GUI together.
 But it works, more or less.

 # Acknowledges
-Pakced xml decoding code based on https://github.com/katzsmile/WoTModTools
+Pakced xml decoding code probably based on https://github.com/katzsmile/WoTModTools which was converted to VB.NET which I converted back to C# but I can't find origin of said VB.NET code anymore.